tsykoduk/greg.nokes.name/_posts/2020-10-16-salesforce-time-machine.md

  - Computers! and Code!
 ---

-So, you want to have every change made to the data in a Saleforce Object stored.. forever?
+So, you want to have every change made to the data in a Salesforce Object stored.. forever?

 ![IMG 0010 2](/wp-content/uploads/2020/10/IMG_0010_2.jpeg)